Best Hot Wheels sets for 5 year olds displayed on a colorful toy-style background with tracks, garages, loops, and cars.

 Best for: A big birthday or holiday gift

-This is the biggest gift-style pick on this list, not the right choice for every 5-year-old, but for a child who already loves Hot Wheels, it can become the main toy in the room.
+This is the biggest gift-style pick on this list.
+For a child who already loves Hot Wheels, it can become the main toy in the room.
 It has four levels, two included cars, a two-car elevator, side-by-side racing, a loop stunt, a car wash area, a repair area, storage for more than 50 vehicles, and a dragon feature where kids launch cars to defeat it or get caught by it.
-It works especially well for a kid who already has a pile of loose cars with nowhere to put them.

 Buying Guide: How to Choose the Best Hot Wheels Set for a 5-Year-Old